martona/yo/README.md

 - **Works today:** Windows PowerShell **7+** (recommended) and **5.1**, plus macOS **zsh**.
 Providers: **Anthropic** (default), **OpenAI**, **Grok** (xAI), and **Gemini** (Google).
 - **Release builds:** Windows zips are Authenticode-signed. macOS zips are Developer ID-signed and notarized by Apple.
-- **Planned:** Linux builds and bash integration; `winget` package submission; brew tap for macOS.
+All artifacts are GitHub-attested.

 ---